Why inadvertently pay thousands and thousands of dollars on a mortgage when you can save money by choosing the proper time to refinance your loan?

 In calculating how long it will take to recoup the cash you will spend, you have to look at the amount of money that will be saved by refinancing.

 To get the “break-even point” you have to divide the cash you will spend to refinance by the monthly savings.
 The result would be the pint at which you will realize the savings refinance makes possible.

-Let’s say the cost of refinance is $5000.
-If you refinance your $100,000 mortgage at 8 percent APR with a 6 percent APR, and save $134.21, it would take around 37 months for you to realize the savings.
+Let’s say the cost of the refinance is $5000.
+If you refinance your $100,000 mortgage at 8 per cent APR with a 6 per cent APR and save $134.21, it would take around 37 months for you to realize the savings.
 To recoup the cash you used to refinance, you need to make payments on your mortgage for 37 months or 3 years and 1 month.
 But considering the interest saved by the reduced APR and reduced loan term, you have made a wise financial move.

 Is refinancing a wise move?

-Sometimes, refinance can add to their total debt and lengthen the term of the loan.
-That is why it is very important to have a financial plan in place, to make sure that you money will be put to good use.
-Otherwise, you’ll defeat the purpose of refinance -which is to help you save money and to build a strong financial portfolio.
+Sometimes, refinancing can add to their total debt and lengthen the term of the loan.
+That is why it is very important to have a financial plan in place, to make sure that your money will be put to good use.
+Otherwise, you’ll defeat the purpose of refinancing -which is to help you save money and to build a strong financial portfolio.
 It also helps to weigh your options—don’t jump at the first lender offering reduced monthly payments.
 Look at the overall picture.
-Try to gauge if an option can help you lover the overall cost of the loan, or simply tries to lure you with reduced monthly payments, only to blast you with high fees and charges, plus a longer loan term.
+Try to gauge if an option can help you lower the overall cost of the loan, or simply tries to lure you with reduced monthly payments, only to blast you with high fees and charges, plus a longer loan term.